lhcb/second-analysis-steps/simulation.md

 First, find the ProductionID:
 ![FindingProductionID](img/simulation_1.png)
 Search for this ID in the Transformation Monitor, right click the result and select "Show request".
 Right clicking and selecting "View" in the new window will open an overview about all the individual steps of the production with their application version and option files used.

-> Important: the order of the option files does matter!
+> ## Important: the order of the option files does matter! {.callout}
+> `'$DECFILESROOT/options/27163003.py' '$LBPYTHIA8ROOT/options/Pythia8.py'` produces the sample using Pythia 8 while
+> `'$LBPYTHIA8ROOT/options/Pythia8.py' '$DECFILESROOT/options/27163003.py'` uses Pythia 6.

 The production system handles the necessary settings for initial event- and runnumber and the used database tags.
 In a private production, you need to set these yourself in an additional options file, containing, for example:
 ```python
 from Gauss.Configuration import GenInit